 All of them rights reserved to the authors (reproduction, distribution, public communication, ...) are still reserved in the Internet environment, despite the ease with which the information can be copied or disseminated.

 Therefore, texts, images, photographs, design, musical sequences, videos or audiovisuals, ... from any website, are protected by legislation.

 Intellectual property rights are territorial in nature, that is, each country regulates them with their laws and only guarantees their protection within their own borders.

 |Spanish authors and national authors of the EU||

 |Non-EU national authors, with the same rights as the Spaniards||

 They enjoy the same rights as Spanish authors:

 Raw data is not copyrighted and, therefore, not subject to intellectual property.

-However, it must be kept in mind that it is the databases where these appear.
-As set forth in the133 article of the LPI and the Law 5 / 1998 of 6 of March, of incorporation into the Spanish Law of the 96 / 9 / CE Directive, of the European Parliament and of the Council, of 11 of March of 1996, on the legal protection of the databases:
+However, it should be borne in mind that the databases where they appear are.
+As established by133 article of the LPI and the Law 5/1998 of 6 March, incorporating into Spanish law Directive 96/9 / EC of the European Parliament and of the Council of 11 March 1996 on the legal protection of databases: